joaovitor123jv/zig-learning/08-input_output/README.md

 behavior.

-On this step, I will build a command-line tool that converts a CSV file to a JSON or YAML file.
+On this step, I will build a command-line tool that converts a CSV file to a JSON file.
 This is not intended to be a real-life tool that will solve humanity's problem of file conversion, but a tool developed to improve my learning of the zig programming language.